ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/send-transaction.md

 With the C++ SDK's, there is no default network configuration.

-i.e. Each method that produces network-dependent output takes the network version as a function parameter.
+i.e. Each method that produces network-dependent output takes a network object or version-byte as a function parameter.

 ```cpp
 const char * passphrase = "this is a top secret passphrase";